BardicDefense/purple-hack/README.md

 - **Small** weapons deal 1d4 damage (plus the user's Str modifier), are one-handed, and include knives, daggers, and small handaxes.
-Can be dual-wielded for +1 to hit (doesn't grant additional attacks).
-Average cost:
+Can be dual-wielded for +1 to hit (doesn't grant additional attacks) and can often be thrown as missile weapons.
+Average cost: 12d.
-  12d.
 - **Medium** weapons deal 1d6+1 damage (plus the user's Str modifier), are one-handed, and include most swords, spears, maces, flails, and battle axes.
   Can be wielded two-handed, which adds +1 damage.
 Average cost: 20d.